jasonrundell/arcline/webapp/README.md

-# ARCline Webapp
+# ARC Line Webapp

-A modern React frontend for the ARCline voice hotline system.
+A modern React frontend for the ARC Line voice hotline system.
 This webapp displays real-time intel submissions and Scrappy messages from the ARC Raiders community.

 ## Overview

-The ARCline webapp provides a web interface for viewing:
+The ARC Line webapp provides a web interface for viewing:

 - **Scrappy Messages**: Community messages left for Scrappy via the hotline
 - **Intel Submissions**: Anonymous intelligence reports submitted through the voice system